Azure/Health-Data-and-AI-Blueprint/deployment.md

 ## Deploy the solution

-You will need to copy, or [clone](https://help.github.com/articles/cloning-a-repository/) the repository.
+You need to copy, or [clone](https://help.github.com/articles/cloning-a-repository/) the repository.
 Once you have a copy of the Azure Health Data & AI Blueprint automation, you can deploy the solution by using the  **deploy.ps1** PowerShell script that deploys or manages the Azure Health Data & AI Blueprint.

 Once the repository has been copied, or cloned change your working directory to